-There are a number of reasons why a child may be identified as having SEN:
+There are a number of reasons why a child may be identified as having SEND:

-- They are having significant difficulty with their learning and are making far less progress than would be expected. - They have a specific learning difficulty, for example dyslexia. - They have emotional or mental health difficulties. - They have difficulties with social communication and interaction. - They have sensory and/or physical needs, for example a hearing impairment.
+- They are having significant difficulty with their learning and are making far less progress than would be expected. - They have a specific learning difficulty, for example dyslexia or dyscalculia. - They have emotional or mental health difficulties. - They have difficulties with social communication and interaction. - They have sensory and/or physical needs, for example a hearing impairment.

-For all children at South Gosforth need:
+For all children at South Gosforth First School who have an additional need:

-- We use 'My Support Plan' documents which clearly state the pupil's area(s) of need, their targets and the provision and resources to be implemented to support them in meeting the targets set for them. - We involve the pupil, parents or carers and key staff members in the writing, implementing and reviewing of 'My Support Plans'. - We use the Newcastle SEND mainstream guidance to support the provision which we provide for pupils in school. - We deliver high quality teaching, differentiating the curriculum and our resources to meet the needs of individual pupils and to promote pupil progress. - We seek support and advice from a range of outside agencies to ensure barriers to success are fully identified and responded to. - We operate a graduated response based upon need; assess, plan, do, review which is monitored by the SENCOs. - All school-related activities are evaluated in terms of their positive impact on the learning success and inclusion of pupils with SEN. - We use strategies to reduce anxiety/ promote emotional well-being. - We ensure that our school activities and trips are accessible to all our SEN pupils. - Support staff are placed where they are needed throughout the school to ensure pupil progress and independence. - All staff have completed and continue to receive, on-going training in relation to meeting pupils' needs in the classroom. - Support is offered to families and they are signposted to services and organisations which may offer appropriate support or advice via the Newcastle Local Offer. - We offer support to all pupils and parents during all periods of transition. - We liaise closely with other schools at transition times to ensure that SEN pupil information is clearly communicated so that the move to the next school is as smooth as possible. - We work in partnership with parents and carers to meet the needs of individual pupils.
+- We identify the area(s) of need and share this with parents, agreeing on permission for further support to be put in place.
+New 'Descriptors of Need' documents can help facilitate identification and discussion. - We use 'My Support Plan' documents which clearly state the pupil's area(s) of need, their targets and the provision and resources to be implemented to support them in meeting the targets set for them. - We involve the pupil, parents or carers and key staff members in the writing, implementing and reviewing of 'My Support Plans'. - We use the Newcastle SEND mainstream guidance to support the provision which we provide for pupils in school. - We deliver high quality teaching, differentiating the curriculum and our resources to meet the needs of individual pupils and to promote pupil progress. - We seek support and advice from a range of outside agencies to ensure barriers to success are fully identified and responded to. - We operate a graduated response based upon need; assess, plan, do, review which is monitored by the SENDCo. - The SENDco regularly visits classes to monitor progress for SEND pupils and liaise with staff to consider next steps. - All school-related activities are evaluated in terms of their positive impact on the learning success and inclusion of pupils with SEND. - We use strategies to reduce anxiety/ promote emotional well-being. - We ensure that our school activities and trips are accessible to all our SEND pupils. - Support staff are placed where they are needed throughout the school to ensure pupil progress and independence. - All staff have completed and continue to receive, on-going training in relation to meeting pupils' needs in the classroom. - Support is offered to families and they are signposted to services and organisations which may offer appropriate support or advice via the Newcastle Local Offer. - Additional support is provided through Inclusion Coffee Mornings, where families have the opportunity to share their experiences with each other. - We offer support to all pupils and parents during all periods of transition. - We liaise closely with other schools at transition times to ensure that SEND pupil information is clearly communicated so that the move to the next school is as smooth as possible. - We work in partnership with parents and carers to meet the needs of individual pupils.